theAgileQA/pyrestrequest/building.md

 ## Environments
 1. Local (native) python (Linux or Mac)
   - You'll need to pip install the following packages:
-    + pycurl
     + pyyaml
     + mock
     + django==1.6.5 (for functional testing server)
     + django-tastypie==0.12.1 (for functional testing server)
     + discover (if on a python 2.6 system)
-  - Avoid a virtualenv unless you *very carefully* set it up for pycurl use (it may not find libcurl)

 2. Docker: see the docker folder, we have preconfigured images for a *stable, clean verified* dev/test environment
   1. (sudo) 'build.sh' will build docker images and verify the environment